Melanie Green (she/her)

 Melanie Green is dedicated to social equity in her teaching and life and strives to bring the eight limbs into daily life with her wife, children, and community.
 She continues to learn and grow as a yoga teacher, as the co-owner of the Berkeley Yoga Center and how to best support all peoples.
 She has been practicing yoga for almost 30 years and teaching since 2000.
 Her yoga background includes extensive study in Ashtanga.
 She has also trained in Iyengar, Pre/Postnatal and Vipassna Meditation.

-Melanie always finds ways to integrate lessons from her own yoga practice into her daily life with her teenage children and wife.
-Melanie has also been volunteering her time in recent months to Yoga for Freedom - teaching yoga to previously incarcerated men and women at The Berkeley Yoga Center.
+Melanie currently teaches Ashtanga Vinyasa yoga, Slow flow and Stretch yoga, meditation, yoga to kindergartners at Ruth Acty Elementary, yoga for the Berkeley High School Mountain Bike Team, and works with individuals through wellness and nutrition.
+In recent times, Melanie has taught Yoga for Freedom - teaching yoga to previously incarcerated men at The Berkeley Yoga Center.
 For nearly two decades Melanie has volunteered her time teaching yoga to children, teens, and young adults.
 Melanie also offers private instruction and workshops.